CrowdHailer/intention.js/README.md

   })
 })

-// No externam call is made untill the action is run getPage.run(window.fetch).then(function (body) {
+// No external call is made untill the action is run getPage.run(window.fetch).then(function (body) {
   console.log(body)
 })